yolan11/yolan11/README.md

 I do content on development and design and I really enjoy lerning languages and frameworks such as PHP and Laravel.

 - 🔭 I’m currently working on the new website of my compagny
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Vuejs on Ionic
 - ⚡ Fun fact: I'm also a DJ

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=yolan11)](https://github.com/anuraghazra/github-readme-stats)